top of page

 Kyudo Clubs

-Victoria currently have two active dojos for people who are interested in the martial art and would like to join in.
+Victoria currently have four active clubs for people who are interested in the martial art and would like to join in.

 The clubs are run individually - introduction courses, training times and fees are set at the club's discretion.